What is DevOps?

-And while Google is making things simple, the traditional IT department who has purchased every whistle and bell Cisco, NetApp, VMware and other vendors offer is still struggling with a server deployment workflow that manually transfer tickets around to do tasks.
+And while Google is making things simple, the traditional IT department who has purchased every whistle and bell Cisco, NetApp, VMware and other vendors offer is still struggling with a server deployment workflow that manually transfers tickets around to do tasks.

 Haven’t we learned this lesson, yet?
 Easy works better.

-These gaps are causing Dev Teams to give up on Ops and shift full speed ahead to deployments in the cloud, public cloud that is.
+These gaps are causing Dev Teams to give up on Ops and shift full speed ahead to deployments in the cloud, public cloud, that is.